Amazon Keywords

 Artificial Intelligence can quickly extract relevant phrases, genre identifiers, and themes from a long synopsis and turn them into optimized keyword suggestions.

-Sample Prompt for ChatGPT:
+Sample Prompt for ChatGPT or other AI tools:

 "Analyze the following 300-word book synopsis and generate 20 optimized Amazon KDP keyword phrases that reflect genre, audience intent, tropes, and themes, avoiding overly competitive or trademarked phrases: [paste synopsis here]."